 We challenge you to join Lexie and I in pledging to fight toward reaching goals that have little to do with the way we look and everything to do with what we can accomplish.
 We urge you to pledge resolutions that reflect how valuable, capable and powerful you are.
-We beg you to join us at the battlefront and link arms with females around the world to end body hatred and begin a life of loving yourself that will be reflected in your healthy choices and happy smiles.
-Here are 15 empowering, achievable goals, and we’d LOVE for you to renew your efforts this year or make a fresh start with these resolutions as your guide!
-We, in turn, promise to do our best to support you, encourage you and cheer you on as we all usher in the Body Hate Apocalypse together.
-Are you ready to end this body hating epidemic?!
+Here are 14 empowering, achievable goals for 2014, and we’d LOVE for you to renew your efforts this year or make a fresh start with these resolutions as your guide!

 Set a true fitness goal: If you’ve held yourself back from running, biking, swimming, etc., because you felt self-conscious about what to wear, how red your face gets from the workout, sweating in public, (the list goes on), it’s time to set a goal and fight to achieve it!
 Make this goal about your abilities and you’ll be much less inclined to care about what you look like doing it.
 Run a certain distance without stopping.
 Swim 10 laps faster than ever before.
 Do a certain number of crunches, push-ups, pull-ups, new dance moves – any fitness achievement measured in actions and not numbers on a scale, measuring tape or clothing tag.
 Lexie started running and broke free from self-objectification in a cool way.